-Visitors are invited to learn more about the Florida Academic Library Services Cooperative (FALSC) and the 150+ libraries at our state's 40 public institutions of higher education.
+FLVC Library Services provides information, training, tools, and other resources for library staff at the 28 state colleges and 12 public universities in Florida.
+Visitors are invited to learn more about the Library Services unit of the Florida Virtual Campus and the 150+ libraries at our state's 40 public institutions of higher education.
 A clickable map locates the colleges and universities that we serve and provides links to each institution's library website.

 To read the latest issue of the FLVC Library Services Update, please click here.

 As we approach the end of the calendar year, I’ve been reflecting back on the accomplishments of FLVC and our dedicated staff over the past months.
 Each year, FLVC publishes an Annual Report that provides information on the work of the organization.
 As we’re winding down the year, I’d like to share some of the highlights of FLVC Library Services activities for the year.

 As a reminder, FLVC Library Services provides library and information resources and services to all Florida College System and State University System institutions: 40 institutions in total, with more than 150 library locations, serving more than 1 million students, faculty, and staff.
 Because of the size and scope of the institutions served by FLVC, we are able to leverage both expertise and buying power to provide exceptional services and resources.

 Alma, the integrated library system (ILS) provided by FLVC, provides all public postsecondary students, faculty, and staff with access to 16 million books and other physical materials, 35 million electronic resources (e-resources), and 1.35 million digital archive items.
 By licensing the ILS centrally, FLVC saves the state of Florida $16 million annually, compared to the cost of implementing the system individually at each institution.
 An additional $1.8 million is saved each year on the cost of ILS software licensing.
 During the 2022-23 academic year, library users performed more than 21 million searches of the ILS!